AGamal-X/Heart-Rate-Monitoring-System/README.md

 ### 📌 Note
 Keep your finger steady for 20–30 seconds before closing the window to ensure an accurate report.
-## ⚠️ Important Note

-Keep your finger steady for 20–30 seconds before closing the window to ensure an accurate report.

 ---